Kekhrie42/grade_scrapper/README.md

 ```

 ## Missing:
 - There are two aspects of the grading program that are partially completed.
-The first is the meta-data dates for assignments, these have to be put on manually everytime the grading program runs and a score file is outputted.
+The first is the meta-data dates for assignments, these have to be put in manually everytime the grading program runs and a score file is outputted.
 - The second is spacing between scores for quizzes, homeworks, and exams.